elastic/elasticsearch-rails/elasticsearch-rails/README.md

 ### Rails Application Templates

-You can generate a fully working example Ruby on Rails application, with an `Article` model and a search form, to play with (it even downloads _Elasticsearch_ itself, generates the application skeleton and leaves you with a _Git_ repository to explore the steps and the code) with the [`01-basic.rb`](https://github.com/elastic/elasticsearch-rails/blob/master/elasticsearch-rails/lib/rails/templates/01-basic.rb) template:
+You can generate a fully working example Ruby on Rails application, with an `Article` model and a search form, to play with (it generates the application skeleton and leaves you with a _Git_ repository to explore the steps and the code) with the [`01-basic.rb`](https://github.com/elastic/elasticsearch-rails/blob/master/elasticsearch-rails/lib/rails/templates/01-basic.rb) template:

 ```bash